 Bilal Cooks Daal by Aisha Saeed, illustrated by Anoosha Syed

 Bilal tells his friends all about daal.
 Together, they carefully prepare the ingredients, then wait as the flavors mix together.
 While they’re waiting, they play outside.
 Finally, the daal is ready for more ingredients and the best part of all — eating!
 This story makes me want to eat daal, too — it’s a lovely introduction to this savory lentil dish from South Asia as well as a warm-hearted example of sharing traditional foods with friends from other cultures.

 Seeking an Aurora by Elizbeth Pulboard, illustrated by Anne Bannock

 This small moment story shows a little girl and her father in search of an Aurora one dark, still night.
-Lovely imagery and. details “warm, bitterly light spilling from the kitchen window and our footprints in the silvery frost” and gorgeous crayon? textured art.
-They see the wonder and say nothing at all.
+Lovely imagery (“warm, bitterly light spilling from the kitchen window and our footprints in the silvery frost“) and gorgeous crayon textured art.